moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 The details of the upload will be sent in a confirmation email.
 This includes essential information such as database name, table name, Athena reference path, S3 bucket path and extraction_timestamp.
 This information is required to locate your data on the MoJ Analytical Platform.

 It can take up to 24 hours for newly created database, data table and newly uploaded data to appear on the Analytical Platform.
-If you have created a new database the next step is to request access to it from the Analytical Platform; instructions to do so may be found [here](https://github.com/moj-analytical-services/data-engineering-database-access).
+If you have created a new database the next step is to request access to it from the MoJ Analytical Platform; instructions to do so may be found [here](https://github.com/moj-analytical-services/data-engineering-database-access).